cloudmesh/cloudmesh-pi-burn/README.md

 **Step 2.**

-Launch the Pi Imager software, insert an SD card reader and SD card into your laptop.
+Launch the Pi Imager software, insert a SD card reader and SD card into your laptop.

 **Step 3.**